BenjaminPlanterose/UMtools/README.md

 # UMtools
 ## An R-package for analysing Illumina DNA Methylation microarrays at the fluorescence intensity level

 #### Benjamin Planterose Jiménez, Manfred Kayser, Athina Vidaki

-### Department of Genetic Identification, Erasmus MC University Medical Centre Rotterdam, The Netherlands
+#### Department of Genetic Identification, Erasmus MC University Medical Centre Rotterdam, The Netherlands

-## License
+#### License
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Why UMtools?
-What is the purpose of this tutorial?

-There are a large variety of R-packages available to analyze data from Illumina DNA methylation microarrays.
-In order to ease general accesibility, these tend to isolate the user from the raw data and the complex underlying analysis.
-As a result, many users deploy standard pipelines without examining the raw data or critically assessing each step.
-Unlike available alternatives, UMtools aims to focus on low-level analysis of Illumina DNA methylation microarray data.

-With this tutorial we aim to increase the technical accesibility of Illumina's DNA methylation microarrays.
-We believe that there is more potential at the level of the IDAT file than what is currently being exploited.
-Particularly, the standard deviation of fluorescence across beads offers huge information for those researchers aiming to understanding the measurement error of the platform.
+Several R-packages have been developed to analyze data from Illumina's DNA methylation microarray platforms.
+In pursuit for the appealing of a wide range of end users, these however tend to sacrifice modularisation for simplicity: standarised pipelines are conceived to be deployed as one rather than being composed by repurposable modules.

+As a result, the average user performs rudimentary examination of the raw data dissuaded by the scarcity of available tools targetting the beginning of the analysis.
+Very often, these tools already exist but are embedded within established pipelines, are unexported to the main R-package and lack written documentation.

+For all the above, UMtools was developed as modular R-package that focuses on the low-level analysis of Illumina DNA methylation microarray data.
+Instead of the methylation ratio or beta-value, UMtools analyses fluorescence intensity means and standard deviation across beads, stored at the very heart of the IDAT file, Illumina's propietary format.

 ## Tested on